Louise Fletcher: Career

 Fletcher began appearing in several television series including Lawman (1958) and Maverick (1959).
 (The Maverick episode "The Saga of Waco Williams" with James Garner was the series's highest-rated episode.)
-Also in 1959, she appeared in an episode of the original Untouchables TV series starring Robert Stack, "Ma Barker and Her Boys", as Elouise.
+Also in 1959, she appeared in an episode of the original Untouchables television series starring Robert Stack, "Ma Barker and Her Boys", as Elouise.
 Fletcher recalled having greater success being cast in Westerns due to her height:

 I was 5 ft 10 in tall, and no television producer thought a tall woman could be sexually attractive to anybody.
 I was able to get jobs on westerns because the actors were even taller than I was.